xieyuheng/fidb-zero/docs/manual/en/kind-file.md

 - `kind=data` will be the default if the path is a directory or does not exist.
 - `kind=file` will be the default if the path is a file.

-This kind of resource is not limited to JSON data files, we can also use other kinds of files such as markdown, image, mp3 and so on.
+File as a kind of resource is not limited to JSON data files, we can also use other kinds of files such as Markdown, image, MP3 and so on.

 ## POST {file}?kind=file